renebarto/baremetal/doc/tutorials/02-setting-up-a-project.md

 80:     // jump to C code, should not return
 81: empty_bss:
 82:     bl      main
-83:     // For fail safe, halt this core too
+83:     // for fail safety, halt this core too
 84:     b       waitevent
 ```